Leighton, Cheshire: History

 A Roman road runs through the civil parish.
 A Primitive Methodist chapel was built in Leighton in 1841; it closed in 1899.

 Governance

 Leighton is administered by Minshull Vernon and District Parish Council, jointly with Minshull Vernon and Woolstanwood.
 Of 22 parish councillors, eleven represent Leighton (eight from Leighton Urban and three from Leighton Rural).
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the unitary authority of Cheshire East.
-Leighton falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since 2019, after being represented by Laura Smith (2017–19), Edward Timpson (2008–17) and Gwyneth Dunwoody (1983–2008).
+Leighton falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Connnor Naismith since 2024, after being represented by Kieran Mullan (2019-24), Laura Smith (2017–19), Edward Timpson (2008–17), Gwyneth Dunwoody (1983–2008).